Can I Get EI If I Quit My Job?

 Quitting for a new job

-Generally not eligibleQuitting to pursue a better opportunity is considered voluntary unemployment.
-EI will almost always be denied in this situation unless very unusual circumstances apply.
+Leaving to pursue a better opportunity is considered voluntary unemployment.
+EI will almost always be denied unless very unusual circumstances apply.

-Is your situation a constructive dismissal rather than a voluntary resignation?
+Is your situation a constructive dismissal, not a voluntary quit?

-If your employer made significant changes to your job without your consent, your resignation may entitle you to severance as well as EI.
-Get legal advice before you decide how to leave.
+If your employer made significant changes to your job without your consent, resigning may entitle you to severance as well as EI.
+Get advice before you decide how to leave.

 Document the reason you are leaving

 Keep records of incidents, communications, medical notes, or any evidence that supports why leaving was your only reasonable option.
-Service Canada will review your documentation when assessing the claim.
+Service Canada reviews your documentation when assessing the claim.

 Try to resolve the issue first

 Raise your concerns with your employer in writing before resigning.
-If the issue involves harassment, file an internal complaint.
-If it involves unsafe conditions, document them.
+File an internal complaint for harassment, or document unsafe conditions.
 Service Canada looks for evidence that you attempted alternatives before quitting.

 Get legal advice before resigning

-How you leave your job can affect both your EI eligibility and whether you have a constructive dismissal claim.
-A lawyer can advise you on the best approach given your specific situation before you make any decisions.
+How you leave affects both your EI eligibility and whether you have a constructive dismissal claim.
+A lawyer can advise on the best approach for your situation before you make any decisions.

 Know your appeal rights if EI is denied

-If your EI claim is denied, you can request reconsideration from Service Canada.
-If that fails, you can appeal to the Social Security Tribunal.
-Strong documentation significantly improves your chances at both stages.
+If your claim is denied, you can request reconsideration from Service Canada, and if that fails, appeal to the Social Security Tribunal.
+Strong documentation improves your chances at both stages.

 Can you get EI if you quit your job?

 Yes, but only if you had just cause for leaving.
 Just cause under the Employment Insurance Act means quitting was the only reasonable option available to you in the circumstances.
-Voluntary resignation without just cause will result in a denied EI claim.
+A voluntary resignation without just cause will result in a denied claim.

 Can I get EI if I quit my job due to mental health?

 Possibly.
-To qualify, you generally need medical documentation supporting that your mental health condition made continuing in the role unreasonable, evidence that the condition was connected to workplace conditions, and proof that you attempted solutions such as medical leave or accommodation before resigning.
-Without documentation, EI approval is significantly harder to obtain.
+You generally need medical documentation showing your condition made continuing unreasonable, evidence the condition was connected to workplace conditions, and proof you attempted solutions such as medical leave or accommodation before resigning.
+Without documentation, approval is significantly harder.

 Can you get EI if you quit because of stress?

-What reasons can you quit a job and still get unemployment in Canada?
+What reasons can you quit and still get EI in Canada?

-Service Canada recognizes several circumstances as just cause including harassment or discrimination, unsafe working conditions, significant unilateral changes to your job by the employer, constructive dismissal, serious medical conditions, relocation due to a spouse's employment, and serious caregiving obligations.
-Each case is assessed individually based on the evidence.
+Service Canada recognizes several circumstances as just cause, including harassment or discrimination, unsafe working conditions, significant unilateral changes to your job, constructive dismissal, serious medical conditions, relocation due to a spouse's employment, and serious caregiving obligations.
+Each case is assessed individually on the evidence.

 Can I get EI if I quit for a new job?

-Generally, no. Quitting to pursue a better opportunity is considered a voluntary departure and will almost certainly result in a denied EI claim.
+Generally no. Quitting to pursue a better opportunity is a voluntary departure and will almost certainly result in a denied claim.
 Exceptions are rare and depend on very unusual circumstances.

 What happens if my EI claim is denied after quitting?

-You can request reconsideration from Service Canada within 30 days of the denial.
-If that is unsuccessful, you can appeal to the Social Security Tribunal.
-Many denials occur because employees did not document their attempts to resolve the situation before quitting.
-Strong documentation at the initial application stage significantly reduces the risk of denial.
+You can request reconsideration from Service Canada within 30 days of the denial, and if that is unsuccessful, appeal to the Social Security Tribunal.
+Many denials happen because employees did not document their attempts to resolve the situation before quitting, so strong documentation at the application stage reduces the risk.

 Could quitting be a constructive dismissal in Ontario?

 Yes.
-If your employer made significant unilateral changes to your pay, duties, or working conditions without your consent, your resignation may qualify as a constructive dismissal in Ontario.
-This could entitle you to severance pay in addition to EI eligibility.
+If your employer made significant unilateral changes to your pay, duties, or working conditions without your consent, your resignation may qualify as a constructive dismissal in Ontario, which could entitle you to severance in addition to EI.
 Getting legal advice before you resign is critical in these situations.

 Speak with an Ontario employment lawyer before you resign

 If you are considering quitting your job in Ontario, get legal advice first.
-How and why you leave significantly affects your EI eligibility, your entitlement to severance, and whether you have a constructive dismissal claim.
-Our team can advise you on the right approach for your specific situation.
+How and why you leave affects your EI eligibility, your entitlement to severance, and whether you have a constructive dismissal claim.
 Contact us for a confidential consultation.

 Call us at 1-800-771-7882 or fill out the form below and we will be in touch.